 Nev began his career in policing at Sussex Police, where he has worked for 22 years.
 Most recently he has been the Chief Superintendent responsible for Brighton and Hove.
 He joined Surrey Police in May 2017 as Assistant Chief Constable with responsibility for local policing across the Force.

-Whilst at Sussex Police, he has worked in a number of different areas and departments with roles in both uniform and detective roles.
+Whilst at Sussex Police, he worked in a number of different areas and departments with roles in both uniform and detective roles.
 This includes Head of Crime and Counter Terrorism Operations; Head of Crime Investigation with a promotion in 2012 to lead the Protecting Vulnerable People Branch.

 Follow ACC Nev Kemp on Twitter to find out what he is up to.